tumetus/tuomokankaanpaa/public/blog-posts/getting-started-with-draft-js/index.md

 title: "Getting started with Draft.js"
 date: "2018-09-03"
 coverImage: "asphalt-empty-field-163444.jpg"
+description: "Getting started with Draft.js can be a bit confusing.
+In this post we will cover how to get started by creating an Editor component capeable for RTE."
+excerpt: "Getting started with Draft.js can be a bit confusing.
+In this post we will cover how to get started by creating an Editor component capeable for RTE."
+tags: draft.js, javascript, react, rich text editing
 ---

 [Draft.js](https://draftjs.org/) is an open source library for handling rich text editing with React.